theupdateframework/taps/tap14.md

 where `BECOMES_OBSOLETE` is a timestamp.

-A repository should generate all TUF metadata, including root metadata, for all TUF versions that the repository supports.
-Any update should be reflected across all of these versions.
-For clarity, version numbers used for consistent snapshots should be consistent across all supported specification versions so that a client can find the current metadata files.
-This means that there may be a file at 1/3.root.json as well as 2/3.root.json.
-Root metadata files with the same consistent snapshot number must also use the same keys so that a client can find the next root metadata file in whichever specification version they support.

 For existing TUF clients to continue operation after this TAP is implemented, repositories may store metadata from before TUF 2.0.0 in the top-level repository (with no directory named 1).
 This allows existing clients to